garrettfenchel/Coding-Dojo-Predicting-Poverty/README.md

 ### Outcome Variable

-Instead of prediciting the Poverty Probaility Index, in order to tackle a different problem the PPI was converted to a binary outcome: 0 ("Not Under Poverty Line"), or 1 ("Under Poverty Line").
+Instead of prediciting the Poverty Probaility Index, in order to tackle a different problem a new outcome variable was created (Poverty Bool) with a binary outcome: 0 ("Not Under Poverty Line"), or 1 ("Under Poverty Line").
 This was done by assinging 0 to any observations under 0.50, and assigning 1 to any observations over 0.50.
 There were no observations exactly at 0.50.

 ### Duplicates and Nulls